Timeline: Black farmers and the USDA, 1920 to present

 GAO finds Black and minority farmers have less access to credit than white farmers.

-House votes to provide debt relief to Black and minority farmers.
+House provides debt relief to Black and minority farmers.